RandomServices/randomservices-ansible/README.md

 # rndsvc-ansible

 We are using Ansible to configure servers.

+## Prerequisites

 In order to use the tool please follow the [Installation instruction for Mac OSX]

 [Installation instruction for Mac OSX]:http://docs.ansible.com/intro_installation.html#latest-releases-via-homebrew-mac-osx/

-## Server Requirements

-This is intended for Ubuntu 14.04 and higher.
-It has been used with as high as 15.10.

-## Hosts File
+### Hosts File

-The target servers should be configured in the `hosts-production` file.
+The target devices are listed in a hosts file such as `hosts-production`.

+`hosts-production` contains the up-to-date list of known production devices.
-When a server is added or removed, commit this file with the changes immediately.
+When a device is added or removed, commit this file with the changes immediately.

+You should create a `hosts-dev` for testing changes to Ansible, and the devices placed there are for your own development.

-By default when running ansible, all servers will be updated.
+By default when running ansible, all servers in a specified "hosts" file will be updated.
-To limit to a specific host (or pattern) add the `-l <hostname>` option to the command line.
+To limit to a specific host, host group, or hostname pattern add the `-l <hostname>` option to the command line.

-## Running Ansible

 ### Encrypted files using Vault

-When we store information that must be encrypted in this project, it is stored using Ansible's Vault feature, which encrypts a YAML file.
-So the file must be in the `vars` folder for the role that uses it.

-The vault password is something that we share in an out-of-band way.
-It is used as the encryption key for editing these files and for running Ansible commands.
+When data such as passwords or encryption keys are needed by Ansible, we need to store that information in this repo, but we still need that data to remain private.
+We do this by encrypting the file(s) that contain that data using Ansible Vault.

+As with other variables needed in Ansible, these are stored in yml files in the `vars/` folder of the role in which they are used.
+The data, for example a password string, is stored as a variable with a name.
+Then the variable can be used in the Ansible tasks.

+Place the passphrase in the `.vault_pass.txt` file.
+That file will be ignored by git.
+Never commit the passphrase to git!

 The [Ansible documentation](http://docs.ansible.com/playbooks_vault.html#creating-encrypted-files) is pretty straightforward.
-However, if your editor is TextMate, you need to set `$EDITOR='mate -w'` so that the command will wait for the editor to finish.
+If you use use TextMate, you can set `EDITOR='mate -w'` so that the command will wait for the editor to finish.

-So for example: `EDITOR='mate -w' ansible-vault edit roles/web_server/vars/ssl.yml` will prompt you for the passphrase, decrypt the file, wait for you to edit and close the file, then encrypt the new contents.
+So for example, to edit an existing Vault-encrypted file, wait for you to edit and close the file, then encrypt the new contents:

-Place the passphrase in the `.vault_pass.txt` file so you can specify it in the command line.
-Never commit the passphrase!
-If you use this filename it will be ignored by git.
+    EDITOR='mate -w' ansible-vault edit --vault-password-file=.vault_pass.txt roles/web_server/vars/ssl.yml

+## Running Ansible

-#### New Servers
+### New Servers

 This process adds our users and applies package updates.
 It runs as the root user because no SSH keys have been placed on the machine yet.